Hotmoka/hotmoka/tutorial/Takamaka.md

 We conclude this section with a formal definition of storage objects.
-We have already said that storage objects can be kept in blockchain and their class must extend
+We have already said that storage objects can be kept in blockchain and their class must extend `io.takamaka.code.lang.Storage`.
-`takamaka.lang.Storage`.
 But there are extra constraints.
 Namely, fields of a storage objects are part of the representation of such objects and must, themselves, be kept in blockchain.
 Hence, a storage object:
-1. has a class that extends (directly or indirectly) `takamaka.lang.Storage`, and
+1. has a class that extends (directly or indirectly) `io.takamaka.code.lang.Storage`, and
 2. is such that all its fields hold storage values (primitives, storage objects, `null`, elements of `enum`s without instance non-transient fields, a `java.math.BigInteger` or a `java.lang.String`).